Thursday, April 18TRUSTED FEARLESS INTERNATIONAL & NATIONAL NEWS PORTAL

 AB de Villiers lambasts T20 cricket for shorter Test series: ‘Board and players will turn towards more money’

-Former South Africa captain AB de Villiers has criticized Test series being shortened, such as the recently concluded two Tests between India and South Africa.
+[ad_1] Former South Africa captain AB de Villiers has criticized Test series being shortened, such as the recently concluded two Tests between India and South Africa.
 Speaking on his YouTube channel, de Villiers, who donned the Proteas cap across 114 Tests, pressed that for the longest format to thrive ‘something has to change’.
 “I am not happy that there is not a third Test.
 You have to blame the T20 cricket going around the world for that,” he said.
 “I do not know whom to blame, but I sense something is wrong.
 If you want to see all the teams compete and see who is the best Test team in the world, something has to change.”
-Cricket South Africa have been under the scanner since they announced a second string squad for the three Test series in New Zealand in February, with majority of their pl...
+Cricket South Africa have been under the scanner since they announced a second string squad for the three Test series in New Zealand in February, with majority of th...

 Sports